SCCapstone/DiamondCast/README.md

 ## Setup

 First download android studios, then open it.
 Select open project and open this project using the folder "DiamondCastApp".
-Go to the AVD Manager located in the top right to download an virtual android.
+Go to the AVD Manager located in the top right to download a virtual android.

 ## Running